 My favorite exhibit was Dierks Bentley: Every Mile a Memory.
 He has been one of my favorite Country Music artists for years and it as awesome to see parts of his life.
-His “I Hold On” guitar was on display plus his “Drunk on a Plane” outfit.
+His “I Hold On” guitar and “Drunk on a Plane” outfit were on display.
 How cool!

 “Blake Shelton: Based On A True Story” showed Shelton’s rise to fame and even had his Voice chair set up in one display case along with his Entertainer of the Year Awards.

-Although I did not get any pictures, The Rymer Gallery Presents Monoprints by Chris Coleman featured a contemporary gallery of posters that were beautiful.
+The Rymer Gallery Presents Monoprints by Chris Coleman featured a contemporary gallery of beautiful posters.

 Country Music Hall of Fame and Museum